flatironinstitute/cryoSBI/README.rst

         "B_FACTOR": [1.0, 100.0]
     }

+The pixel size is defined in Angström (Å).
+The atom sigma defines the size of the Gaussians used to approximate the protein's electron density.
+Here, each Gaussian represents one amino acid, and while all Gaussians have the same sigma, the value is made to vary in the simulations.
+The shift is the offset of the protein from the image centre and is given in Angström (Å).
+The defocus of the microscope is given in units of micrometres (μm).
+The SNR (Signal-to-noise ratio) is unitless and defines the amount of noise in the simulated images.
+The Amplitude is a unitless parameter which ranges between 0 and 1.
+The B-factor is given in units of Angström squared (Å^2) and defines the decay rate of the CTF envelope function.

 Training an amortized posterior model
 --------------------------------------
 Training of an amortized posterior can be done using the train_npe_model command line utility.
 The utility takes in an image config file, a train config file, and other training parameters.
 The utility trains a neural network to approximate the posterior distribution of the parameters given the images.